zyyrrr/attack-defense/README.md

 Four data sets, Kitsune, CICIDS2017, MAWILAB and UNSW-NB15, are used in this paper to evaluate the performance of our scheme.

 ## Demo Code
+A demo script for "Defense Test of Kitsune" is provided in wgan_mirai.py.
+A demo script for "Performance Test of GAN" is provided in wgan_mirai.py.
+A demo script for "Evasion Performance Test of Insertion Attacks" is provided in wgan_mirai.py.
+A demo script for "Versatility Test of FPAttack" is provided in wgan_mirai.py.
+A demo script for "Comparison of Two Feature Extraction Algorithms" is provided in wgan_mirai.py.
+A demo script for "FPDefense Detection Performance Test Before FPAttack" is provided in wgan_mirai.py.
+A demo script for "FPDefense Defense Performance Test After FPAttack" is provided in wgan_mirai.py.